-It's important to understand that off leash dog training is part of advanced training.
-Too many owners assume that their dog will listen to them when the leash is off without having done the proper training for this!
+Now before you get too excited and unclip that leash, It's important to understand that off leash training is something that you need to slowly train towards.
+Too many owners assume that their dog will listen to them when the leash is off without properly preparing for this!

 Humans today like things done now.
 Stat.
 Pronto.
 Instant results.
 Well, guess what?
 That's not how it works with dog training!
 Quite the opposite - the longer you spend on each step of training, the better the results are going to be.

-On the other hand - rush through the steps, and you'll have a dog who is inconsistent and unreliable... though no fault of their own.
+On the other hand - rush through the steps, and you'll have a dog who is inconsistent and unreliable... through no fault of their own.

-So take a page from years ago and slow down.
+So take a page from years gone by and slow down.
 Enjoy the process, and give your dog the chance to be successful off leash by making sure that he is consistently listening to commands with a leash on first.

 Then move to working on a long line with your advanced dog training for several months.
 Only once you are 150% certain that your dog will listen to you should you take that lone line off!

 Advanced dog training strengthens your dog's off leash recalls.